Li L9

 The Li L9 (理想L9 (Lǐxiǎng L9, ideal L9)) is a range-extender luxury full-size crossover SUV produced by Chinese manufacturer Li Auto.
 It is the second vehicle from the manufacturer after the Li One, and also the first L-series model, which also includes the similar L8, L7 and L6.

-History
+First generation (2022)

-The L9 was unveiled online in March 2022 and officially launched in June 2022 with the first vehicles delivered in China from August 2022.
+The first generation L9 was unveiled online on March 8, 2022 and officially launched on June 21, 2022 with the first vehicles delivered in China from August 2022.